Aranya69/Teacher-Routine-App/README.md

 # DIU Routine Mobile
+(Please install app-release.apk, not published at playstore yet!)
 DIU Routine Mobile is a mobile application designed to help teachers and students at DIU manage their schedules efficiently.
 The app provides real-time updates on class schedules, current and next classes, and other relevant information.

 ## Features